 HER: Ten years ago, people would cringe when they admitted they had met online (if they admitted to it at all).
 Today, it’s surprising when new couples actually meet the old fashioned way: in person, by accident.
-With so much of our lives lived on the internet, it makes sense that we would look for a partner there, too, whether you’re a single or a swinging couple.
-But, with everyone searching online, how do you stand out?
+With so much of our lives lived on the internet, it makes sense that we would look for a partner there, too, whether you’re a single or a couple.
+Online dating is a fantastic way for swingers to meet other swingers.
+But, with everyone searching on the same websites, how do you stand out?
 And how do you make sure you’re attracting the right kind of people?
 Well, we’ve learned a few things after perusing hundreds of profiles, and we’ve got some useful tips.

 HIM: It seems obvious to me that, whether you’re looking for lifestyle dates on Swing Lifestyle, Kasidie, LifestyleLounge, or Cafe Desire , it’s all about the profile you put together.
 Your profile is going to work on your behalf 24 hours a day like a talent agent trying to get the best bookings for his client.
 This is no time to take the easy way out.

 HER: The first thing you have to ask yourself is ‘What am I trying to communicate?’
 The answer may seem obvious, but it isn’t.
 Judging by the profiles we’ve read, the main thing many people want to communicate is how much they hate putting together a profile.
 These people write the shortest answers possible and reveal almost nothing about themselves.

 HIM: I hate that.
 It’s like they’ve hired Patriots coach Bill Belichick as their press agent!
 If you’re being vague in the hope of casting the widest net possible, you’ll just end up with a clutterred inbox.
 It will take more time to sort through, and the best prospects are bound to get lost.
 You have to start from the position that there are only a handful of people out there who are right for you, and that you want to do everything you can to find them (unless you’re really not picky).